 Spread the chocolate ganache over the chocolate cake using a piping bag or squeeze sauce bottle.
 Decorate with unsweetened desiccated coconut if desired (add about 2 tablespoons).

 Store the cake in an airtight cake box in the fridge for up to 4 days.

-Freeze the cake sliced, in individual zip bag, defrost the day before.
-I recommend freezing without the frosting for better result.
+Freeze the cake sliced, in individual ziplock bags, defrost the day before.
+I recommend freezing without the frosting for better results.